-You may be thinking, it’s far too early to be thinking or talking about Christmas, but really is it?
+You may be thinking, it’s far too early to be thinking or talking about trying to have a frugal Christmas, but really, is it?

 - Having all those conversations about whose turn is it to host and who to invite